ssilverman/QNEthernet/README.md

 11. TIME_WAIT

 This enum isn't a C++ "enum class", so its values can be used directly.
-The definition is already included by _QNEthernetClient.h_, which is, in turn, included by _QNEthernet.h_.
+The definition is already included by _qnethernet/QNEthernetClient.h_, which is, in turn, included by _QNEthernet.h_.

 References:
 1. [TCP states](https://www.rfc-editor.org/rfc/rfc9293#name-state-machine-overview)